namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 manipulation library underpinning large parts of TensorFlow, for example.
 Eigen's power comes from, among many optimizations, its concept of *expression templates*, which are essentially static computation graphs it can optimize to produce better C++ code under the hood.
-For example, adding two matrices together will not immediately perform this operation, but instead result in an object representing this addition.
-If we then multiply the result with a scalar, for example, Eigen can optimize this whole $s \cdot (A + B)$ term into a single loop (ideally the compiler should do this for us, but alas, the library helps out).
+For example, adding two vectors
+$\mathbf{a, b}$ together will not immediately perform this operation, but instead result in an object representing this addition.
+If we then multiply the result with a scalar $s$, for example, Eigen can optimize this whole $s \cdot (\mathbf{a} + \mathbf{b})$ term into a single loop (ideally the compiler should do this for us, but alas, the library helps out).

 This was my first time using Eigen and I was hoping it would be like NumPy for Python.
 It turned out to be that, just in a very limited way.
 Shortcomings